EarthScope/emc-tools/README.md

     Please contact manoch@iris.washington.edu

- 2018-10-24
+ 2018-10-25
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

  DESCRIPTION:

  EMC Tools contains a set of Python scripts for converting the EMC's netCDF Earth model files (in netCDF 3 format) to and from GeoCSV format:

     - netCDF_2_GeoCSV_3D.py - a Python script to read a 3D netCDF Earth model file and display its header information or convert it to GeoCSV format.
     - GeoCSV_2_netCDF_3D.py - a Python script to read a 3D GeoCSV Earth model file and display its header information or convert it to netCDF format.
+    - netCDF_2_GeoCSV_2D.py - a Python script to read a 2D netCDF Earth model file and convert it to GeoCSV format.
+    - GeoCSV_2_netCDF_2D.py - a Python script to read a 2D GeoCSV Earth model file and convert it to netCDF format.

  * For information on EMC (IRIS Earth Model Collaboration) visit: http://ds.iris.edu/ds/products/emc/
  * For information on netCDF (Network Common Data Form) visit: https://www.unidata.ucar.edu/software/netcdf/